Dolph Ziggler: Stand-up comedy

 Nemeth grew up as a fan of comedians such as Johnny Carson, Dana Carvey, Phil Hartman, Jan Hooks, Jon Lovitz, Brian Regan, Adam Sandler, and George Wallace.
 He decided to start performing comedy around the year 2010.
-He performed stand-up comedy for the first time in a small Los Angeles venue in 2013, and began getting offers to perform at various comedy clubs nearby WWE events.
-At this point, he had been studying comedy almost a decade in preparation for a comedy career.
+He performed stand-up comedy for the first time in a small Los Angeles venue in 2013, and began getting offers to perform at various comedy clubs near WWE events.
+At this point, he had been studying comedy for almost a decade in preparation for a comedy career.
 He also began hosting a monthly improv comedy show called Flying Chuck alongside fellow professional wrestlers John Morrison and his brother Ryan Nemeth.
 A few years later, he started working as an opening act for his long-time friend Sarah Tiana.
 In July 2018, he appeared on Comedy Central's Roast Battle III to face off against Tiana.

 In 2018, Nemeth started seriously moonlighting as a stand-up comedian while still wrestling for WWE.
 This led to him headlining shows close to the arenas for the 2018 SummerSlam and Survivor Series pay-per-views; he used the big WWE events to piggyback on for his first major shows, due to there being a lot of wrestling fans in the area.
 Following the 2019 Royal Rumble event, he embarked on his first headlining tour from the end of January to the end of March.
 He took a break from WWE television to focus on the tour.
 He later continued the tour, announcing two shows in Texas taking place in late May.